-(i) Northern Region
+Northern Region

-- The strategic, political and economical importance of the northernmost parts of Europe - of the Barents Sea, Norwegian Sea and Svalbard (Spitzbergen) with surrounding waters has been Soviet policy and steadily increasing over the last decades. behaviour in relation to this area are primarily conditioned The most striking development by Soviet strategic interests. since World War II has been the strong Soviet military build-up in the Murmansk-Kola area and the corresponding increased Soviet naval activity in Northern waters.
-Soviet interest is focused on the outlets to the Atlantic and on the Norway-As a consequence of these Iceland-Greenland ocean gaps. developments the adjoining territories - in the first place Norway, Svalbard and Norwegian waters - have become of increasing interest to Soviet foreign policy and strategy.
-The Soviet military build-up at Murmansk-Kola is, however, not considered to be primarily directed against Norway or it should rather be seen as an important element Scandinavia: The Soviet Union has in the central strategic balance. demonstrated an ambition to be able to control in an emergency the Barents Sea and the Norwegian Sea as far out to the West There is an increasing emphasis and the South as possible. on the ability to perform more complex tasks, including more extensive operations in the North Atlantic.
-The central aims of Soviet policy in these regions seem to be: - to maximise Soviet security - to promote Soviet power interests - and to strengthen Soviet political and economic influence.
+The strategic, political and economical importance of the northernmost parts of Europe - of the Barents Sea, Norwegian Sea and Svalbard (Spitzbergen) with surroundingwaters has been steadily increasing over the last decades.
+Soviet policy and behaviour in relation to this area are primarily conditioned by Soviet strategic interests. most striking development since World War II has been the strong Soviet military build-up in the Murmansk-Kola area and the corresponding increased Soviet naval activity in Northern Soviet interest is focused on the outlets to the Atlantic and on the Norway-Iceland-Greenland ocean gaps. consequence of these developments the adjoining territories in the first place Norway, Svalbard and Norwegian waters have become of increasing interest to Soviet foreign policy and strategy.
+The Soviet military build-up at Murmansk-Kola is, however, not considered to be primarily directed against Norway or Scandinavia: it should rather be seen as an important element in the central strategic balance.
+The Soviet Union has demonstrated an ambition to be able to control in an emergency the Barents Sea and the Norwegian Sea as far out to the West and the South as possible.
+There is an increasing emphasis on the ability to perform more complex tasks, including more extensive operations in the North Atlantic.
+The central aims of Soviet policy in these regions seem to be:

-ANNEX II to ISD/165(Revised)
+AMNEX II to ISD/165(2nd revise)